ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Marymount University has the same tuition for international students as for those from out of state.

-International students are not eligible for federal financial aid, but may qualify for private or Marymount University-specific aid and scholarships.
-International students with need may qualify for the following types of financial support at Marymount University:
+Students from outside of the U.S. are not eligible for federal financial aid, but should research private or Marymount University-specific grants, scholarships, and other funding opportunities.
+International students who demonstrate financial need may be eligible for the following types of financial support at Marymount University:

 •Marymount University-specific scholarships